p1nox/the_country_identity/README.md

 ## Roadmap

-* Search for more public RDF, sparql or even json endpoints for fetching data.
+* Look for others public RDF, sparql or even json endpoints for fetching data.
-* Optimize data scrapping testing other gem like nokogiri.

 ## Contributing